The Department of Health and Social Care have written some universal values for those working in care.

 The Level 2 Adult Social Care Certificate involves assessment of your knowledge and skills whilst you work in your day-to-day role.
 It takes on average 6 to 8 months to complete (for example 4 to 5 hours of learning a week, some of which could be doing your daily tasks).

-The Level 2 certificate was launched in June 2024 and organisations are currently preparing to deliver the training.
+The Level 2 certificate was launched in June 2024, and updated in March 2025.

 The qualification is designed to: